pavansp24/vertx-tutorials/README.md

-vertx-spring boot integration - CRUD service using vertx and spring boot.
+<b>vertx-spring boot integration </b>- CRUD service using vertx and spring boot.

 - Used vertx capability for creating a rest solution
 - Used spring for dependency injection and data framework for hibernation orm operations